mahikshith/Transformer-Text-Summarizer-Fine-tuning-with-ETL-pipeline-and-Deployment/README.md

-# Text Summarizer - Fine-tuning and Deployment - ETL pipeline
+# Text Summarizer - Fine-tuning and Deployment - ETL pipeline + AWS + CI / CD

 This project implements an end-to-end Fine tuned text summarization [NLP task] using the Pegasus transformer model.
 It includes logging,  data preprocessing, model fine-tuning, evaluation pipelines from scratch  and deployment capabilities.